UBC-InfoVis/2021-436V-tutorials/1_D3_Tutorial/1_D3_Tutorial.md

   });
 ```

-These functions take the file path as an argument and load the data asynchronously.
-Once the data is loaded and the [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Using_promises) got resolved, you can work with the data.

-> **Asynchronous execution**
->
-> *Why do we need an asynchronous execution?* → The page should be visible while data is loading and scripts that do not depend on the data should run immediately, while scripts that do depend on the data should only run once the data has been loaded!
+#### Why do we need an asynchronous execution?

+* The page should always be visible when data is loading in the background, and scripts that do not depend on the data should run immediately.
->
+* Scripts that do depend on the data should only run once, when the data has been loaded.

-> Reading a file from the disk or an external server usually takes a while.
+Reading a file from the disk or an external server usually takes a while.
 Hence, we are using an asynchronous execution: We don't have to wait and stall, instead we can proceed with further tasks that do not rely on the dataset.
-After receiving a notification that the data loading process is complete, the callback function `.then()` is executed.
+After receiving a notification that the data loading process is complete, the callback function `then()` is executed.

->
->
-> ***Code that depends on the dataset should generally exist only in the `.then()` callback function!
-(You can still structure your code in separate functions, however, if these functions depend on the dataset, they should only be called inside the callback function)***.
+**Code that depends on the dataset should generally exist only in the `then()` callback function!** You can (and often should) structure your code in separate functions, however, if these functions depend on the dataset, they should only be called inside the callback function).

+*Example:*

 ```javascript
 d3.csv('data/sandwiches.csv')